 IBM has unveiled version 4 of its IBM Connections social software

 platform.
-The company said the new version uses more sophisticated analytics capabilities and real-time data monitoring, and adds other features to extend its usefulness.
+The company said the new version uses more sophisticated analytics capabilities and real-time data

 Connections provides collaboration, communication and communities between employees, and outside to clients or vendors, and is available in either on-premise or cloud -based versions.
 The platform, which IBM said is being used by more than 60 percent of Fortune 100 companies, integrates activity streams, calendaring, wikis and blogs.

 The new version of Connections provides several new capabilities.
 An activity stream offers a more consolidated and customizable view of the social connections, such as instantly available status and content updates.
 Users can now utilize content directly inside the Activity Stream without switching between applications.